Subscribe & Save·7 min read

 The real risk: the non-subscriber reorder discount

 The subscriber half may work.
 The other half, Buy Again & Save, is the risk.
-It gives your S&S discount to a Prime customer who bought a product before and reorders it without subscribing, once they build a basket of five eligible S&S products.
+It gives your S&S discount to a Prime customer who bought a product before and reorders it without subscribing.
+No basket minimum, no cadence: a single eligible item qualifies.

 Where it lands, the cost is the same.
 A 10% discount is about 17% of the profit on the order.
 And it does not stop at the order.
 Most of a repeat customer’s lifetime profit is reorders, and returning customers are about two-thirds of revenue, so discounting their reorders lowers lifetime profit itself.
 Lower LTP means a lower CAC you can afford.